Newsgroup spam

 Newsgroup spam is a type of spam where the targets are Usenet newsgroups.
+Usenet convention defines spamming as excessive multiple posting, i.e. repeated posting of a message or similar messages to newsgroups.
+The spam may be commercial advertisements, opinionated messages, malicious files, or nonsensical posts designed to disrupt the newsgroups.
+A type of newsgroup spam is sporgery which is intended to make the targeted newsgroups unreadable.
+The prevalence of Usenet spam led to the development of the Breidbart Index as an objective measure of a message's "spamminess", and attempts to purge newsgroups of spam.

+History

 Spamming of Usenet newsgroups pre-dates e-mail spam.
 The first widely recognized Usenet spam (though not the most famous) was posted on 18 January 1994 by Clarence L. Thomas IV, a sysadmin at Andrews University.
 Entitled "Global Alert for All: Jesus is Coming Soon", it was a fundamentalist religious tract claiming that "this world's history is coming to a climax."
 The newsgroup posting bot Serdar Argic also appeared in early 1994, posting tens of thousands of messages to various newsgroups, consisting of identical copies of a political screed relating to the Armenian genocide.

 The first "commercial" Usenet spam, and the one which is often (mistakenly) claimed to be the first Usenet spam of any sort, was an advertisement for legal services entitled "Green Card Lottery – Final One?".
 It was posted on 12 April 1994, by Arizona lawyers Laurence Canter and Martha Siegel, and hawked legal representation for United States immigrants seeking green cards.

 Usenet convention defines spamming as "excessive multiple posting", that is, the repeated posting of a message (or substantially similar messages).
 During the early 1990s there was substantial controversy among Usenet system administrators (news admins) over the use of cancel messages to control spam.
 A "cancel message" is a directive to news servers to delete a posting, causing it to be inaccessible.
 Some regarded this as a bad precedent, leaning towards censorship, while others considered it a proper use of the available tools to control the growing spam problem.